Skip to article frontmatterSkip to article content

 Inverting a matrix

-We have taken for granted, so far, that we can invert a large matrix A\mathbf{A}.
+So far, we have taken for granted that we can easily invert a large matrix A\mathbf{A}.
 Given a linear problem

 Ax=bA \mathbf{x} = \mathbf{b}